Single-Layer Vision Transformers for More Accurate Early Exits with Less Overhead: Single-Layer Vision Transformers for Early Exits

-However, there are some crucial differences between the original vision transformer and the architecture in our method.
-First, we only use a single transformer encoder layer instead of the original 12 to 36 layers, meaning that $ L = 1 $ in our case.
+There are some crucial differences between the original vision transformer and the architecture in our method.
+First, in order to introduce a low overhead for early exit branches, we only use a single transformer encoder layer instead of the original 12 to 36 layers, meaning that $ L = 1 $ in our case.
 Secondly, we do not utilize a separate classification token and instead pass the entire output of the transformer encoder layer to the MLP head.
-This is possible because both the number of patches and the size of the embedding dimension ($ d $) in our architecture is lower than that of the original vision transformer, thus creating far less parameters when passed on to the MLP head.
-Variations of our architecture have $ 4 \times 4 $, $ 5 \times 5 $ or $ 8 \times 8 $ patches and embedding dimensions of 32 or 36, whereas different versions of the original vision transformer have $ 16 \times 16 $ patches and embedding dimensions of 768, 1024 or 1280.
-Finally, we discovered that removing the second residual connection in the transformer encoder may lead to an increase in the overall accuracy of our method.
-This effect was moderate in most cases, yet quite significant in others.
-We chose to keep the residual connection whenever the effect was moderate and only remove it if it leads to a significantly higher accuracy.
-Such cases are highlighted in our experiments.
+This is possible because the width and height of tensors are generally reduced throughout CNN backbones by pooling operations, and thus the number of patches in our architecture is lower than that of the original vision transformer.
+In addition to the number of patches, the size of the embedding dimension ($ d $) is also reduced in our proposed architecture, introducing far less parameters when passing the entire output of the last transformer encoder layer to the MLP head, even with high-resolution inputs such as in our crowd counting experiments.
+Variations of our architecture have $ 5 \times 5 $, $ 7 \times 7 $ or $ 16 \times 9 $ patches and embedding dimensions of 32 or 36, whereas different versions of the original vision transformer have $ 14 \times 14 $ or $ 16 \times 16 $ patches and embedding dimensions of 768, 1024 or 1280.
+We empirically found that using the entire transformer encoder output instead of just one classification token can increase the accuracy, perhaps because in a single-layer version, there are not enough layers for the classification token to learn to properly summarize other patches.
 Our proposed architecture is shown in Figure \ref{sl_vit_branch_arch}.
 It is also important to note that the MLP head used in our architecture is exactly the same as the MLP in the CNN early exit architecture.

 Our model has several hyper-parameters, namely the size of each patch, the embedding dimension $ d $ and the number of attention heads $ h $ in multi-head attention.
 The patch size creates a trade-off where smaller patches result in a more fine-grained attention mechanism while increasing the total number of parameters in a bi-quadratic fashion.
 Therefore, similar to the original vision transformer, we choose the size of the patch to be close to the square root of the height and width of the input features.
 We also make sure that the size of the patch can divide the size of the input features to avoid padding, for instance, a patch size of $ 4 \times 4 $ for input features of size $ 28 \times 28 $.
 We perform a grid search to find the values of $ d $ and $ h $ that result in the highest accuracy, while keeping the total number of parameters less than or equal to that of the CNN early exit counterpart.